Databus Logo

 A medium-sized school with 40 teachers, 20 classes, and 8 periods a day has millions of possible schedule combinations.
 Most are invalid — a teacher double-booked, a lab over-allocated, a class left without a period of a compulsory subject.
 Finding the valid combinations by hand is not just tedious, it's a combinatorial problem that humans aren't built to solve reliably.

-How SchoolDeck's timetable generator actually works
+How SchoolDeck's CSP algorithm actually works

-The generator uses a heuristic scheduling algorithm — the same class of method used in airline crew scheduling and university exam timetabling.
+The generator implements a Constraint Satisfaction Problem (CSP) solver with backtracking search and constraint propagation — the standard approach used in academic research on automated timetabling for the past four decades.
 It doesn't try all possible combinations (that would take days for a large school).
 Instead, it prioritises the hardest constraints first.

 The algorithm starts by placing inflexible blocks into the schedule: part-time teachers with fixed availability, labs that can only handle one class at a time, subjects that require double periods for practicals.
 Once those are fixed, the remaining periods are filled around them.
 At each step, the algorithm checks for conflicts and backtracks if it hits one, trying a different placement.
-When it's done, every slot is filled and every constraint is satisfied.
+Constraint propagation prunes the search space — if placing a teacher in one slot makes another slot impossible, the algorithm detects this immediately rather than discovering it later.

 What this looks like in practice: You enter your data on a Monday morning.
 By lunchtime, a valid timetable is ready for the VP to review.
 Any manual tweaks you want to make can be done by dragging periods — the system checks for conflicts in real time and flags any new ones instantly.